AbhinavSinghBhadouria/house-price-prediction/README.md

-# House Price Prediction System
+# House Price Prediction API

-A machine learning system for predicting house prices using Random Forest regression with advanced feature engineering, deployed as a containerized Flask REST API with a modern web frontend.
+A production-ready machine learning system for predicting house prices in India using Random Forest regression, deployed as a containerized Flask REST API.

 ## 🚀 Quick Start